 Well there goes my plans to buy an.. .ummm... hang on, I'll get back to you on this.

 GPs will no longer carry the sole burden of telling patients that their medical records will be shared across the NHS, after it was confirmed today that millions of households in England will receive a leaflet explaining the controversial plan.
-NHS England has splurged £1m on what one critic described as a junk mail drop, which …
+NHS England has splurged £1m on what one critic described as a junk mail drop, …

 Costing us EACH ...
 EIGHT PENCE???